Skip to main content

 I'm having trouble accessing my Student Hub or my study materials.
 Who can help me?

-Your login details are sent to you by your uni in the first week of study.
-If you’ve lost them, don’t panic, there’ll be a way to get them back.
-Most uni’s websites will detail how to retrieve lost login details, much like our Student Hub sign in page does.
+Your study materials are usually accessed through your university's learning management system (LMS).
+They send login details to you around the first week of study.
+If your login doesn't work, or you've lost the details, don’t panic, there’ll be a way to get them back.
+Most uni’s websites explain how to login to your LMS.
+We've also included a list of LMS contacts in your Student Hub.

 I think I want to change degrees.
 Who can help me do this?

-Our student advisors can help you with any degree changes.
+Our student advisors can help you with degree changes.